philanderson888/course-notes/cyber/README.md

 zenmap and run scan on a host.
 This will be detected in the IDS as a threat.
 Check SecurityOnion for threat output

-### hping3

-hping3 to run a ddos attack on a machine

-Spamhouse Don't Route - lists packets not to be routed

-PEER Drop - lists packets to be dropped

 ### sgutil

 SGUIL : see if anything detected

-### squert

-Squert : get activity analysis picture

 ### sysinternals